ddbeck/powerup/readme.rst

     curl --data-urlencode "token=secrettoken" --data-urlencode "uptime=$(uptime)" http://example.com/update

-Then you can quickly and easily check the status at the base URL.
+Then you can check the status at the base URL.

 Settings